scuba10steve/PCF-Dev-Workshop-Shelter/README.md

 - Understanding of using PCF for logging and metrics

 ## Agenda
-# note here, let's link in the slides instead of later (in course materials)
 Time | Session
 ---- | -------
 8:00 AM - 8:15 AM |   [_Session 1: Introduction by Shelter Insurance_](presentations/1-Workshop-Kickoff.pptx)